BenHowkins/nerd_box_pp5/README.md

 - This information includes:
   - The user's phone number (which is required)
   - The first line of the user's address (which is required)
-  - The second line of the user's address (if available)
   - The user's town or city (which is required)
   - The user's county, state or locality (if available)
   - The user's post/ zip code (which is required)
   - The user's country they live in (which is required)
+  - The user's date of birth (if available)
 - There is also a button below the input boxes to save the input information and update their delivery information
 - The right hand side show the information of any past orders the user has made.
 - This information includes: